Suhani Si Ek Ladki

 Suhani Si Ek Ladki is an Indian romantic drama television series that aired on Star Plus from 9 June 2014 to 21 May 2017.
-It starred Sahil Mehta, Rajshri Rani, Neha Yadav, Gaurav Mukesh Jain.
+It starred Sahil Mehta, Rajshri Rani, Neha Yadav, and Gaurav Mukesh Jain.
 The series is about the romantic relationship between characters Yuvraj and Suhani.

 Plot

 Suhani, a vivacious dark-skinned girl, hails from a middle-class family in Allahabad and is best friends with a beautiful and slightly vain Soumya.
 Yuvraj Birla, a rich man falls in love with and proposes to Soumya, who mistakenly thinks Yuvraj is in love with Suhani.
 Soumya herself is in love with Krishna.
 Soumya elopes with Krishna but their marriage ends shortly after because of Soumya's mother-in-law Latika, and sister-in-law Rakhi creating discord between the couple.

 On the other hand, circumstances lead to Suhani's father blackmailing Yuvraj into marrying Suhani.
 Suhani's marriage starts with difficulties as Yuvraj does not love her and Yuvraj's grandmother and matriarch of the family, Chandrakala hates Suhani for her dark skin and her middle-class background.
 A few months later, after Soumya leaves Krishna's house, Suhani invites her to come stay with the Birlas.
 Chandrakala and Yuvraj's sisters-in-law - Ragini and Menka - try to get Soumya and Yuvraj together.
 Soumya starts falling in love with Yuvraj who does not return her affections.

 Suhani is heartbroken at Soumya's intentions to break up her marriage but with Yuvraj's help, she is able to reunite Soumya and Krishna.
 However, Suhani leaves the Birla house feeling unloved in her marriage.
 When Mr. Saxena threatens the Birla family, Suhani comes to their aid.
 Chandrakala's relative Rohan falls in love with Suhani and at their wedding, Yuvraj realises his love for Suhani.
 Rohan steps out of the way and Suhani and Yuvraj finally unite.

 Suhani's sister Bhavna is widowed and circumstances lead to her marrying Yuvraj's close friend Sharad.
 Bhavna and Sharad begin living with the Birlas.
 Chandrakala tries to create a rift between Suhani and Bhavna.
 A young girl saves Suhani's life and turns out to be the long-lost Gauri Birla.
 Suhani and Yuvraj decide to use a surrogate - Barbie who later tries to separate them and abducts Suhani.
 A missing Suhani is now presumed dead.
 Chandrakala forces Yuvraj to marry Barbie, but Suhani returns and reveals Barbie isn't pregnant.
 Consequently, she is thrown out of the house.
 Suhani and Soumya become pregnant.
 Barbie and Saajan plant a bomb in the Birla house with the resulting explosion killing Krishna and Gauri.